Cheryl Dunye: Stranger Inside (2001)

 Dunye conducted a screenwriting workshop modeled after Rhodessa Jones's Medea Project: Theater for Incarcerated Women during her research.
 The workshop consisted of Dunye working with 12 incarcerated women from the Shakopee Correctional Facility in Minnesota; this partnership was commissioned through the Walker Art Center during Dunye's time as the center's Artist in Residence.
 Catherine Opie took mug shots of the people involved in the film's production, though few of the photographs were actually featured in the final cut due to pressure from HBO.
 Dunye looked to understand the interpersonal relationships in prison and their use as a means of survival.
 The collaborative project of the script was then performed in live readings by the twelve workshop participants and presented at the prison.
 By the time of the release of the film, seven of these women were released and were able to attend a screening at the Walker Center.
 Those that had not yet completed their sentences were able to view the film at the Shakopee Women's Facility as the film was screened there as well.
 A live reading performed by professional actors was recorded by the Walker Centre and was showcased at festivals and contributed to the successful funding and production of the film.

+Stranger Inside premiered at the Sundance Film Festival on January 24, 2001.
+Upon release, it won Audience Awards at the Seattle Lesbian & Gay Film Festival, the San Francisco International Film Festival, L.A.
+Outfest, and the Philadelphia Film Festival, as well as the Special Jury Award at the Miami Gay and Lesbian Film Festival.
+In 2002, the film received three Independent Spirit Award nominations including Best Director for Dunye, and five Black Reel Award nominations.
+Producer Effie T. Brown won the Independent Spirit Award for Producers Award.

-Black is Blue (2014)
+Black Is Blue (2014)

 Dunye's short film Black Is Blue (2014) screened at over 35 festivals, after great traction and funding from the Tribeca Film Institute.
 The short film tells the story of Black, an African American trans man, who works as a security guard inside an apartment complex in present-day Oakland, California.
 On the night of a 'stud party,' Black is forced to confront his pre-transition past, struggling to make his outside match his inside.